LycheeOrg/LycheeOrg.github.io/docs/md/faq.md

 Short answer: Lychee will work without a writable `app/` folder.

-However, if you want to be able to update your Lychee installation with a click of a button in the web browser (which is supported with Lychee-Laravel, though it's disabled by default), your whole Lychee installation tree (and not just `app/`) must be http-writable.
+However, if you want to be able to update your Lychee installation with a click of a button in the web browser (though it's disabled by default), your whole Lychee installation tree (and not just `app/`) must be http-writable.

 As far as I know, the minimum set of directories that need to be http-writable is as follows:
 ```